Join the FNS Excellence Programme!

 During this FNS Excellence Programme you and your fellow students will work on challenges that the EKNs in Burundi and Kenya face in their programmes.

-The programme’s kick-off will be during World Food Day 2019 (October 16, 2019), organized by the Ministry of Foreign Affairs.
+The programme’s kick-off will be during World Food Day 2019 (October 16, 2019).
 A great day to start the FNS Excellence Programme and enhance your (international) network!

 During a final event, all teams will pitch their solutions to the cases for the Embassies and Dutch FNS experts.
 The time investment during the three months programme will be on average four hours per week.